COVID-19 Update:Learn more about how we are protecting our patients, families and staff, as well as other important facts about COVID-19.

 General Academic Pediatric Fellowship

-The Children’s National General Academic Pediatric Fellowship combines training in research, advocacy, medical education and leadership to prepare pediatricians interested in general academic pediatrics to be experts in addressing the health care needs of under-served communities.
+The Children’s National General Academic Pediatric Fellowship combines training in research, advocacy, medical education and leadership to prepare pediatricians interested in general academic pediatrics to be experts in addressing the health care needs of under-resourced communities.
 Upon completion of the program, fellows will be well-prepared to be an academic leader able to serve as a bridge between the community and academic organizations.
 The program is structured over three years to allow adequate time for mastery of the skills necessary for completion of a scholarly project.

 Fellows will work closely with members of the General Pediatrics Division and the Center for Translational Research, within the Children’s National Research Institute, who are national leaders in the fields of general pediatrics and medical education.
 Fellows will also participate in a combination of clinical duties at a community-based primary care practice site, structured educational activities, research activities and an advocacy preceptorship.
 View frequently asked questions about the General Academic Pediatric Fellowship and see highlights of our program below.